cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 #### MS.AAD.7.1v1 Instructions

-When performing these instructions count each distinct username only once.
-Do not double count.
-Once you finish counting go to the **Final Count** section.

-1. In **Azure Active Directory** select **Roles and administrators.**

-2. Select the **Global administrator role.**

-3. Under **Manage**, select **Assignments.**

-If you have Azure AD PIM proceed to step 5.

-4. Count the number of users assigned to the role.
-If any groups are listed then count how many users are members of those groups and include that number in the overall count.
-Proceed to the **Final Count** section.

-If you have Azure AD PIM, perform the steps below:
+When counting the number of users assigned to the Global Administrator role, count each user only once.

-5. Count the number of users assigned to the role in both the **Eligible assignments** and **Active assignments** tabs.
-If a group is listed, count the number of members of the group.
-If a group is enrolled in PIM for Groups, count the number of members of the group from the PIM for Groups portal page and ensure to count both the **Eligible** and the **Active** assignments.
+1. In **Azure Active Directory** count the number of users assigned to the **Global Administrator** role.
+Count users that are assigned directly to the role and users assigned via group membership.
+If you have Azure AD PIM, count both the **Eligible assignments** and **Active assignments**.
+If any of the groups assigned to Global Administrator are enrolled in PIM for Groups, also count the number of group members from the PIM for Groups portal **Eligible** assignments.

-**Final Count**:
-There should be a total of two to eight users assigned to the role, including any direct user to role assignments and assignments via group membership.
+2. Validate that there are a total of two to eight users assigned to the Global Administrator role.

 #### MS.AAD.7.2v1 Instructions

-This section involves performing a calculation based on the ratio below:
+This policy is based on the ratio below:

-- X = (Number of users assigned to the Global Administrator role) / (Number of users assigned to other highly privileged roles)
+`X = (Number of users assigned to the Global Administrator role) / (Number of users assigned to other highly privileged roles)`

-- The tenant is compliant if the value of X is less than or equal to 1.

-When performing these instructions count each distinct username only once.
-Do not double count.

 1. Follow the instructions for policy MS.AAD.7.1v1 above to get a count of users assigned to the Global Administrator role.

 2. Follow the instructions for policy MS.AAD.7.1v1 above but get a count of users assigned to the other highly privileged roles (not Global Administrator).
-If a user is assigned to both Global Administrator and other roles, only count that user for the Global Administrator assignment (i.e. the numerator in the calculation above).
+If a user is assigned to both Global Administrator and other roles, only count that user for the Global Administrator assignment.

-3. Divide the value from step 2 from the value from step 1 to calculate X. If X is less than or equal to 1 then the tenant is compliant.
+3. Divide the value from step 2 from the value from step 1 to calculate X. If X is less than or equal to 1 then the tenant is compliant with the policy.

 #### MS.AAD.7.3v1 Instructions

 1. Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.

-2. In **Azure Active Directory** select **Roles and administrators.**

-3. Select the **Global administrator role.**

-4. Under **Manage**, select **Assignments.** If you have Azure AD PIM, repeat the steps below for both the **Eligible** and the **Active** assignments.
-If a group is listed, determine the members of the group and perform the steps for each group member.
-If a group is enrolled in PIM for Groups, determine the members of the group from the PIM for Groups portal page and ensure to repeat the steps below for both the **Eligible** and the **Active** assignments.
+2. Create a list of all the users assigned to the **Global Administrator** role.
+Include users that are assigned directly to the role and users assigned via group membership.
+If you have Azure AD PIM, include both the **Eligible assignments** and **Active assignments**.
+If any of the groups assigned to Global Administrator are enrolled in PIM for Groups, also include group members from the PIM for Groups portal **Eligible** assignments.

-5. For each highly privileged user, execute the Powershell code below but replace the `username@somedomain.com` with the principal name of the user who is specific to your environment.
+3. For each highly privileged user in the list, execute the Powershell code below but replace the `username@somedomain.com` with the principal name of the user who is specific to your environment.
 You can get the data value from the **Principal name** field displayed in the Azure AD portal.

     ```
     Connect-MgGraph
     Get-MgBetaUser -Filter "userPrincipalName eq 'username@somedomain.com'" | FL
     ```

 6. Review the output field named **OnPremisesImmutableId**.
-If this field contains a data value, it means that this specific user is not cloud-only.
+If this field contains a data value, it means that the  user is not cloud-only.
 If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from Azure AD.

 #### MS.AAD.7.4v1 Instructions